Kenton Library: History

 Public library service to the neighborhood started in 1903, when the Library Association of Portland placed a small collection of books available to patrons via a nearby school.
 In 1907, two reading rooms—the Peninsular Reading Room and the St. Johns Reading Room—opened in the Kenton vicinity.
 Each had a collection of between 200 and 300 books.
 The University Park Reading Room, also near Kenton, opened a year later.

 A Lombard Branch Library opened in 1927.
 It was a joint effort by residents of the Kenton and the Peninsula neighborhoods, who wanted a larger library but could not afford one even with help from the Library Association.
 The two communities held a fundraising drive, formed a corporation, borrowed money, and paid to construct a library building at Lombard and Boston streets.
 In 1937, the corporation gave the building to the Library Association, which agreed to maintain the library and pay the mortgage debt.
 In 1981, Multnomah County voters said "no" to one of the library funding requests on the ballot.
 The subsequent reductions in library service included closing the Lombard Library.

 Advocates for a Lombard Library, a citizens group, formed in 2000 to restore library service to the neighborhood.
 Their quest for funding and for the support of the Multnomah County Commissioners eventually met with success.
 In 2006, voters approved a levy that included funds for new libraries in North Portland and eastern Multnomah County.
 The commissioners subsequently chose a storefront site at 8226 N. Denver Avenue for the Kenton Library, a building constructed in 1951.
 It opened on March 8, 2010, after a remodel that included an addition to increase space to 6000 ft2.
 Hennebery Eddy Architects Inc. designed the renovations with Cedar Mill Construction Company serving as the general contractor on the project.

+In 2025, the library closed temporarily for interior renovations funded by a 2020 building bond.